 The cost to protect against losses on the bonds of the biggest U.S. banks climbed the most in a month after Russia seized control of Ukraine’s Black Sea region of Crimea.

-The average price on credit-default swaps of the six largest banks rose 2.1 basis points to 74.1 basis points as of 11:28 a.m. in New York, according to prices compiled by Bloomberg.
+The average price of credit-default swaps of the six largest banks rose 2.2 basis points to 74.1 basis points as of 4:10 p.m. in New York, according to prices compiled by Bloomberg.
 That’s the biggest increase since Feb.
 3.

 “Financial institutions are usually regarded as being the most interconnected to global markets,” Scott MacDonald, head of research at Stamford, Connecticut-based MC Asset Management Holdings LLC, said in a telephone interview.
 “What happened over the course of the weekend and last week has obviously filtered huge into the market.”

-The Markit CDX North American Investment Grade Index, a credit-default swaps benchmark used to hedge against losses or to speculate on creditworthiness, increased 1.4 basis points to 64.9 basis points as of 11:34 a.m. in New York, according to prices compiled by Bloomberg.
-The measure rose from 63.5 basis points on Feb.
-28, the lowest closing level since Jan.
-6.
+The Markit CDX North American Investment Grade Index, a credit-default swaps benchmark used to hedge against losses or to speculate on creditworthiness, climbed 1.9 basis points to 65.3 basis points as of 4:47 p.m. in New York, according to prices compiled by Bloomberg.
+The measure was headed for the highest closing level since Feb.
+19, while remaining below this year’s high of 74.5 reached on Feb.
+3.

 The swaps gauge typically rises as investor confidence deteriorates and falls as it improves.
 The contracts pay the buyer face value if a borrower fails to meet its obligations, less the value of the defaulted debt.
 A basis point equals $1,000 annually on a contract protecting $10 million of debt.

-“Credit investors are not very worried at all about the situation,” Brian Reynolds, chief market strategist for brokerage firm Rosenblatt Securities Inc. in New York, said in a telephone interview about the small widening of credit derivatives.
+“Credit investors are not very worried at all about the situation,” Brian Reynolds, chief market strategist for brokerage firm Rosenblatt Securities Inc. in New York, said in a telephone interview.
 “They believe that this is not going to lead to a shooting war, that it will turn out like all the other Russian aggressions in recent years.”

 The global speculative-grade default rate as measured by Moody’s ended 2013 at 2.9 percent and will finish this year at 2.2 percent, below the long-term average of 4.7 percent since 1983, according to a report from the ratings company.